sbnguah/MedStatsBook/_book/Descriptive-Statistics-Categorical.md

 ```

-And the summarize the entire as below
+And summarize the entire as below

 ```r